nbesli/pdf-merger-js/README.md

 # Description

 This node.js library can **merge mulible PDF documents**, or parts of them, to one new PDF document.
-It's only dependency is the [pdfjs](https://www.npmjs.com/package/pdfjs) so it can run in any javascript-only environement.
+It's only dependency is [pdfjs](https://www.npmjs.com/package/pdfjs) so it can run in any javascript-only environement without any external dependencies.

 This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has therefore a very similay API.